 Toronto is a multi-cultural city that has a population of 2.79 million people (5.5 million in the Greater Toronto Area) and according to the City of Toronto website there are 140 different languages or dialects spoken here.
 It is also noteworthy that half of Toronto’s population was born outside of Canada and more than 30% speak a language other than English or French at home – making it one of the most diverse cities in the world.

 Our tour guide, John Lee, is a local entrepreneur with extensive knowledge of the city’s neighbourhoods.
 John immigrated to Canada from Korea with his family in the 1960s and has lived in several of the downtown neighbourhoods.
 He also has indepth knowledge of the best places to eat in the city through involvement in the restaurant and food industry for years.
-He is currently the owner of Chippy’s Fish & Chips, teaches at George Brown College’s Chef School and works as a freelance writer and consultant.
+He is currently the owner of Chippy’s Fish & Chips (now closed), teaches at George Brown College’s Chef School and works as a freelance writer and consultant.
 John’s lively commentary and extensive knowledge of the neighbourhoods that we visited and of Toronto’s recent history was the highlight of the tour.

 Little Korea or Korea Town is the business area located along Bloor Street West between Christie and Bathurst streets and is the perfect place to experience Korean food and culture in the city.
 The area developed with the influx of Korean immigrants to Canada in the 1960s and is home to a wide range of Korean businesses although many of the business owners no longer reside in the area.
 Each spring on the first weekend of June, the Business Association holds the Dano Festival at Christie Pits Park to celebrate Korean culture with martial arts demonstrations as well as traditional music and dance and, of course, traditional foods to sample.